Decay of two-dimensional superfluid turbulence over pinning surface

 Superfluid turbulence can be characterized using the vortex line density $L$, i.e., the total length of vortex lines per unit volume.
 The vortex line density $L(t)$ typically decays as a power law $L(t)\propto t^{-\xi}$.
 While 3D superfluid turbulence exhibits $\xi=1$ (Vinen) or $\xi=3/2$ (Kolmogorov) \cite{QTbook,walmsley_2008,novotny_sphere_2024,babuin_2014,babuin_2015,zmeev_2015}, 2D Bose-Einstein condensates \cite{kwon_2014,stagg_2015,cidrim_2016,seo_2017,baggaley_decay_2018,kanai_2021} at zero temperature show $\xi=1/2$ and $\xi=1/3$, respectively, for the three- and four-vortex annihilation processes \cite{baggaley_decay_2018}).
-At finite temperatures, dissipation via mutual friction enables direct two-vortex annihilation predicting $\xi=1$ \cite{baggaley_decay_2018}.
+At finite temperatures, dissipation via mutual friction enables direct two-vortex annihilation predicting $\dd L/\dd t = -\Gamma_2 L^2(t)$, where $\Gamma_2$ is a vortex annihilation rate, i.e., for $L(t=0)\gg 1$, $L(t) = 1/(\Gamma_2 t)$ and $\xi=1$ \cite{baggaley_decay_2018}.
 In superfluid helium above 1~K the $L(t)\propto t^{-1}$ decay from two-vortex annihilation should dominate.
 To test this hypothesis, we use the nanofluidic Helmholtz resonators that were used in the past to study confined superfluidity \cite{rojas_2015,souris_2017,shook_stabilized_2020,Shook2024} and steady-state turbulence in oscillatory flows \cite{varga_2020,novotny_critical_2025}.
 The nanofluidic Helmholtz resonators used in this study are formed from a cavity of height $D\approx500$~nm enclosed by two fused silica chips (see refs.~\cite{rojas_2015,souris_2017} for fabrication details).
 The nanofluidic cavity consists of a circular ,,basin'' connected to the surrounding bath by two opposing channels (see Fig.~\ref{fig:meas_sequence}a and Fig.~\ref{fig:circuit}a in End Matter).
-The acoustic modes in these devices are driven and sensed via aluminum electrodes deposited on the top and bottom walls of the nanofluidic cavity, which form a parallel plate capacitor, whose response is probed with a capacitance bridge \cite{rojas_2015,souris_2017,varga_electromechanical_2021} (see the End Matter for details).
+The acoustic modes in these devices are driven and sensed via electrodes deposited on the top and bottom walls of the nanofluidic cavity, forming a parallel plate capacitor \cite{rojas_2015,souris_2017,varga_electromechanical_2021} (see the End Matter for details).